Initial Publication: 01-01-01 Latest Revision: 03-16-18 rls

 Meet Ups, Coffees, and Speakers

-Local IVA web pages will provide a lot of information and materials to your community to complete petitions for nonpartisan independent ballot access.
+Local IVA web pages will provide a lot of information and materials to your community to complete petitions for populist nonpartisan ballot access.
 However, person to person contact and discussion is necessary to involve your community and voters in political transformation.
 Shared goals give people a reason to hope for clean government.
 Change begins in individual minds.
 Hope evolves in individual hearts.

 Neighborhood and Community Political Participation

 Meet Up opportunities: (Your State/electoral district) You can search for active Local IVA web pages.
 We are in the growth phase.
 Not many Local IVAs are published to date.
 Get in the game, put up Local IVA pages in your state or area where you live.

 We will need to meet in small groups at meet ups, in homes, in communities, and on college campuses to promote populist nonpartisan political participation.
 As the IVA grows, we will develop each IVA participant's interests as a candidate for public office, speaker, discussion leader, meet up host, petition circulator instructor, IVA petition circulator, IVA web page manager, and Election Day participant.
 IVA meet ups need to include Petition Circulator Education so we can certify enough people to meet all ballot access petition goals under restrictive election laws in each state.
 We can gain representation for all of our people.
 You and yours.
 Me and mine.

 friends, neighbors, and family hosted in homes and college

 dorms can strengthen the nonpartisan ballot access movement.
 In fact, this is the

 essential component of political reform.
 This is where the rubber meets the